rod-trent/MustLearnKQL/Workshop/readme.md

 # The Workshop Series

-The following represents additional material that you can use to incoporate into your own workshops for delivery to your customers and your organizations.
+The following represents additional material that you can use to incorporate into your own workshops for delivery to your customers and your organizations.
 Part of the <i>Advanced Must Learn KQL</i> series, each post highlights specific advanced operators and plugins and contains its own dataset and instructions for using them.

 Pick one.
 Pick several.
 Combine them.
 Or, like a Pokemon master - collect 'em all!